Representation theory of the principal equivariant $\mathcal{W}$-algebra and Langlands duality: The case of a simple adjoint group of classical simply laced type

 \end{theoreme}

 It makes sense to consider the functors

-The following property is fundamental and expresses that $\cdo$ is the unit with respect to the convolution operation: \begin{proposition}[Theorem 6.2 of \cite{arkhipov_gaitsgory_differential_operators} and discussion following Proposition~5.6 of \cite{Arakawa2018}] We have the equalities of vertex algebras
+The following property is fundamental and expresses that $\cdo$ is the unit for the convolution operation: \begin{proposition}[Theorem 6.2 of \cite{arkhipov_gaitsgory_differential_operators} and discussion following Proposition~5.6 of~\cite{Arakawa2018}] We have the equalities of vertex algebras

 More generally, if $V$ (resp. $W$) is a vertex algebra that belongs to $V^{\kappa^{*}}(\Lg)\mathrm{-Mod}^{\jetinf G}$ (resp. $V^{\kappa}(\Lg)\mathrm{-Mod}^{\jetinf G}$) then, as vertex algebras,